 How to Fix Galaxy Note 8 Screen Color Problems

 A small problem with the curved, rounded, and bezel-free display on the Galaxy S8 was a weird red or pink tint to certain colors.
 Basically, the color calibration wasn’t perfect, and some owners didn’t like the results.
-So far there aren’t any complaints regarding this with the Galaxy Note 8, but you may still have complaints about the color accuracy.
-If so, here’s how to fix any screen color problems.
+As expected, we saw a few similar reports for the Galaxy Note 8, but Samsung quickly released updates that gave owners total control over the display and its colors.